+Nurses strikes to end but now senior doctors vote to walk out

+Senior medics threaten to strike over two days in July providing only “Christmas day” levels of cover

-Nurses strikes to end as union fails to get enough votes for further action
+Nurses strikes are set to end but the disruption for NHS patients will continue as senior doctors are the latest to vote to walk out.

-The fight for fair pay is ‘far from over’ despite vote turnout says nursing union leader Pat Cullen

-NHS nurse strikes are set to be ended after the Royal College of Nursing failed to reach the threshold needed to hold further action.

-The union confirmed just 43 per cent of members returned a ballot, meaning the union did not meet the 50 per cent needed to hold fresh walkouts.
+The Royal College of Nursing failed to reach the threshold needed to hold further action, with just 43 per cent of the required 50 per cent of members returning a ballot to hold fresh walkouts.

+More than 24,000 members of the British Medical Association (BMA) backed industrial action by 86 per cent on a turnout of 71 per cent, well above the legal threshold of 50 per cent, with senior doctors set to strike on 20 and 21 July.
+It comes after the union last week announced a five-day strike by junior doctors will be held from 13 July.

+NHS leaders have said consecutive walkouts from junior doctors and now consultants presents a “huge risk” for the health service.

+The BMA has said the government must come forward with a “credible” pay offer to address a real terms pay cut which the BMA has claimed has led to consultants’ pay falling by 35 per cent since 2008.

+While nurses’ strikes are set to end, the government still faces further action from radiographers who are set to return ballot on Wednesday.

-To meet the legal threshold the RCN would have needed 140,000 members to return a vote, and only received 122,000.
-Of those who voted it said more than 100,000 - 84 per cent - voted in favour of taking action.
+To meet the legal threshold the RCN needed 140,000 members to return a vote but only received 122,000.
+Of those who voted, the union said that more than 100,000 - 84 per cent - voted in favour of taking action.

-The RCN launched its first ballot over strike action last year and after meeting the threshold held several walk outs between December and March.

-As that strike mandate only lasted six months it was forced to launch a new ballot in May before carrying out any further walk outs.

-RCN General Secretary and Chief Executive, Pat Cullen, in an email to members, said: “To every one of you who took part, whether by voting or encouraging others to, thank you.
-We have so much to be proud of.

-“While the vast majority of members who returned their ballot papers voted in favour of strike action, we did not meet the 50% turnout threshold necessary for us to be able to take further strike action.
+In an email to members, RCN general secretary and chief executive Pat Cullen, said: “While the vast majority of members who returned their ballot papers voted in favour of strike action, we did not meet the 50 per cent turnout threshold necessary for us to be able to take further strike action.

 “While this will be disappointing for many of you, the fight for the fair pay and safe staffing that our profession, our patients, and our NHS deserve, is far from over.”

-A DHSC spokesperson said: “More than 1 million eligible NHS staff are receiving their pay rise and one-off payments this month, with an experienced nurse receiving over £5,100 in extra pay across last year and this year.
+A department of health spokesperson said: “More than 1 million eligible NHS staff are receiving their pay rise and one-off payments this month, with an experienced nurse receiving over £5,100 in extra pay across last year and this year.
 We are committed to supporting nurses to continue to progress and develop, including as part of the upcoming NHS Long Term Workforce Plan.

 “We hope other unions who remain in dispute with the government recognise it is time to stop industrial action and move forward together.”